Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 Since the MLDE with $\ell=0$ depends on just one real parameter, specifying $c$ is sufficient to fix that parameter and hence the equation and its solution.
 The properties listed above can thus be explicitly verified for any fixed small value of $M$.
 It is also important to emphasise that since every quasi-character has a different $c$, it solves the same MLDE but with a different value of the parameter $\mu$ in each case, determined by \eref{muc}.

+To illustrate the behaviour described above, in Appendix \ref{explicitlow} we tabulate the first few coefficients for the $\mA_{1,1}$ series $-3\le M\le 3$.
 For $M=0$ we have $c=j$, which is precisely the set of central charges of the ``MMS theories'' \cite{Mathur:1988na}.
 These are the only admissible solutions.
 We may then apply their labels $\mA_{1}, \mA_{2}, \mG_{2},\mD_{4},\mF_{4},\mE_{6},\mE_{7}$ \footnote{Since the Kac-Moody algebras all arise at level 1, it is sufficient to label them by the corresponding finite-dimensional Lie sub-algebra.} to the corresponding families of quasi-characters \footnote{These labels also describe the Modular Tensor Category to which the MMS solutions can be associated.}.